-- What Go Dundee is and how it started
+- The story of Go Dundee – what it is and how it started

 - Details and outcomes of Go Dundee events since 2005

 - Dundee Wave of Change web showcase with photos, slideshows, video & audio

 The 2016 Go Dundee Learning Journey took place on Saturday 29th October under the theme of ‘local heroes’.
 Once again the Go Dundee bus (kindly provided by Xplore) visited a great lineup of venues, this year inspired by the ‘local heroes’ on the bronze plaques recently installed along Discovery Walk at Dundee Waterfront.
 Read more about the Discovery Walk project here.

 The 40 attendees on the Learning Journey enjoyed a talk and a tour at the following venues: